Celia4444/Spark_workshop_7.7.20/README.md

 # Spark_workshop_7.7.20
 This pakage incduing one dataset, three notebooks and one slide that used in the workshop.

-I
-nformation about the data and the problem we are going to predict:
+Information about the data and the problem we are going to predict:
 LOGISTIC REGRESSION - HEART DISEASE PREDICTION

 * Introduction